obsidian-mcp-server

 Project Structure

-The project follows a modular architecture with a clear separation of concerns:
+The project follows a modular architecture with clear separation of concerns:

 src/